lwindolf/lzone-cheat-sheets/cheat-sheet/Scripting/sed.md

     sed -z "s/\n//g"

-Note that the `-z` option line splits on `\0`, so this relies on the input text file not containing any `\0` which quite often should be the case.
+Note that the `-z` option line splits on `\0`, so this relies on the input text file not containing any `\0` which usually should be sufficient.

 ### Selecting Blocks